1. Where exactly is the Library?

 • Standard loans are issued to you for 4 weeks.

-• 7 day loans are marked with a sticker to show their loan type.
+• 7 day loans are marked with a sticker to show that they will issue for 7 days.

 • 3 day loans are non-renewable.
 They are clearly marked with stickers to highlight this.

 —> Read our blog post: 3 day loans

 • Reference books are for use within the Library only and cannot be borrowed.
 They have a ‘REFERENCE ONLY’ sticker on the front and spine of the book.

 12. How do I renew my books?

 You can renew books by logging onto the Library catalogue, using the UoW app, using the self-service kiosks, or by contacting us.
 Only seven day loans and standard loans can be renewed, and these can be renewed up to 9 times as long as they are not reserved by another student.